RommelTJ/ml_learning/deep_learning_for_coders/lesson2/01_Lesson2.md

 You can detect fraud by visualizing mouse movements as images and then creating an anti-fraud model.

 ## Detecting viruses using CNN

+You can identify viruses by turning them into pictures.

 ## List of most important terms used in this course
 ## Arthur Samuel’s overall approach to neural networks
 ## End of Chapter 1 of the Book